Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: BEC in weighted networks

 \subsection{Bose-Einstein statistics in weighted networks}

 As we have already recalled, weighted networks with a constraint on the strength sequence obey Bose-Einstein statistics, as opposed to binary networks that obey Fermi-Dirac statistics~\cite{park2004statistical,garlaschelli2009generalized,garlaschelli2013low}.
 Indeed, inserting Eq.~\eqref{Hamiltonian} into Eq.~\eqref{Can_probability} we get the probability of a configuration for a gas of free particles in the \emph{grandcanonical ensemble}\footnote{In the grandcanonical ensemble, both the total energy and the total number of particles are treated as soft constraints.
-With respect to the canonical ensemble, the appearance of the number of particles as an additional soft constraint requires the introduction of an extra Lagrange multiplier, the chemical potential.}, where the pair $i,j$ labels an energy state, the weight $w_{ij}$ is the number of particles in that state (occupation number), and the sum $\beta_i+\beta_j$ can be interpreted as
+With respect to the canonical ensemble, the appearance of the number of particles as an additional soft constraint requires the introduction of an extra Lagrange multiplier, the chemical potential.
+Interestingly, in the context of BEC a fourth (so-called `Maxwell's Demon') ensemble has also been introduced where the total number of particles is soft while the total energy is hard~\cite{navez1997fourth}.}, where the pair $i,j$ labels an energy state, the weight $w_{ij}$ is the number of particles in that state (occupation number), and the sum $\beta_i+\beta_j$ can be interpreted as

 In the latter expression, $\epsilon_{ij}$ represents the energy of the state, $1/kT$ is the inverse temperature, and $\mu(T)$ is the \emph{chemical potential} (required to fix the same expected overall number of particles for all values of $T$)~\cite{garlaschelli2013low}.
 Indeed, as we discussed in Sec.~\ref{sec_cano}, in our setting the energy and temperature (and in this case, the chemical potential as well) are all reabsorbed into $\vec{\beta}$.
 Therefore we can interpret the link weight $w_{ij}$ as the number of `elementary particles' of weight, i.e. the number of quanta of unit weight, populating the link between nodes $i$ and $j$~\cite{park2004statistical,garlaschelli2009generalized}.
 The total number of such particles in the system is the total weight $W$ of all links in the network: